Bipolar Disorder Treatment

 There are several types of bipolar disorder.
 Each type is identified by the pattern of episodes of mania and depression.
 The treatment that is best for you may differ depending on the type of bipolar disorder you have.
 Your doctor will look carefully to determine where your symptoms fit.

-- Bipolar II Disorder ( hypomania and depression) – Mania is not involved in bipolar II disorder.
+Mania is not involved in bipolar II disorder.
 Instead, the illness involves recurring episodes of major depression and hypomania, a milder form of mania.
 In order to be diagnosed with bipolar II disorder, you must have experienced at least one hypomanic episode and one major depressive episode in your lifetime.
-If you ever have a manic episode, your diagnosis would be changed to bipolar I disorder.
+If you ever have a manic episode, your diagnosis will be changed to bipolar I disorder.

 Bipolar disorder is commonly misdiagnosed as depression since most people with bipolar disorder seek help when they’re in the depressive stage of the illness.
 When they’re in the manic stage, they don’t recognize the problem.
 What’s more, most people with bipolar disorder are depressed a much greater percentage of the time than they are manic or hypomanic.